 This biennial pattern of significantly lower odd-year values for both the growth-related parameter (female size) and the survival-related parameter (sex ratio), as well as the combined parameter (PCEB index) appears to reflect a cyclical influence on both growth and (sex-specific) survival of coho salmon by differences in the number and biomass of pink salmon (O. gorbuscha) in the Gulf of Alaska in odd versus even years.
 Shaul and Geiger (2016) inferred that the specific mechanism likely responsible for this biennial cycle is the variable influence of top-down control of offshore squid prey populations by pink salmon over sequential 2-year life cycles (of both pink salmon and squid).
 Female coho salmon appear to suffer differentially greater mortality compared with males when prey is scarce, perhaps as a consequence of a willingness to take greater risk in trading survival for growth, likely involving physiological stress and/or predation (Holtby and Healy 1990; Shaul and Geiger 2016).

 The relationship between growth and survival, including differential survival of females relative to males, results in increased variation in effective escapement (adjusted for per capita reproductive potential) compared with nominal escapement (Shaul and Geiger 2016).
-Adjusting for variation in per capita egg biomass increased the coefficient of variation (CV) of spawning escapement estimates from 0.553 for nominal escapement (prior to adjustment) to 0.644 for effective escapement estimates, adjusted for variation in PCEB.
+Adjusting for variation in PCEB increased the coefficient of variation (CV) of spawning escapement estimates from 0.553 for nominal escapement (prior to adjustment) to 0.644 for effective escapement estimates, adjusted for variation in PCEB.

 Age Composition and Brood Year Return

-During 1985–2014, age determinations could be made for an average 481 (range 280–578) scale samples collected annually (Appendix A10).
+During 1985–2014, age determinations could be made for an average 481 scale samples (range 280–578) collected annually (Appendix A10).
 In addition to these fish, an average of 17.3% percent of the total sample could not be accurately aged, primarily because of scale regeneration in the freshwater zone.

 On average, 51.8% of adults were determined to be age 1.1, 48.0% were age 2.1, and 0.2% were age 3.1.
 The total age composition of 1985–1992 samples used by Clark et al. (1994) to establish the existing escapement goal differed substantially in some years from the distribution of ages that were revised based on experience with known-age smolt scale samples from the Berners River.
 The revised ages increased the average proportion of younger adults that had spent only one year in freshwater before smolting.
 On average, 3 year-old fish comprised 5.6% more of the revised age composition, 2.7% fewer fish were classified as age 4, and 2.8% fewer fish were classified as age 5.
 A single fish that was classified as age 6 in the early aging effort was reclassified to age 5 in the revised sample.